What Exactly is a CD or DVD Jukebox?

 PrimeArray CD/DVD servers are "Virtual" Jukeboxes - Much Faster and More Flexible than Actual Jukeboxes

 PrimeArray CD/DVD servers are "virtual" jukeboxes, and are the best way to host CD and DVD resources for users to share over your network.
-With a network CD/DVD jukebox you get...
+PrimeArray systems has developed the technology that made the conventional dvd optical jukebox obsolete with our virtual dvd / cd / bluray optical jukebox systems and cd / dvd / bluray optical servers.

 - The fastest possible access to your CD/DVD data over the network - speed that puts jukeboxes to shame.